dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Bulk Loader

+{{% notice "note" %}}
+It's crucial to tune the bulk loaders flags to get good performance.
+See the section below for details.
+{{% /notice %}}

 Bulk loader serves a similar purpose to the live loader, but can only be used while dgraph is offline for the initial population.
 It cannot run on an existing dgraph instance.